Evertras/simple-homemanager/03-explain-inputs.md

 In Nix, every `*.nix` file is a single [_Nix expression_](https://nixos.org/manual/nix/stable/language/).
 In this case, we're defining a [_Nix attribute set_](https://nixos.org/manual/nix/stable/language/values.html#attribute-set).
 A Nix attribute set is basically a dictionary object, like a JSON blob.
-It contains some number of fields, which hold some number of expression values.
+It contains some number of attributes, which hold some number of expression values.

 An attribute set is defined by curly brackets.
-The field names can be any alphanumeric value and may include dashes, undescores, or apostrophes.
+The attribute names can be any alphanumeric value and may include dashes, undescores, or apostrophes.
 They often hold attribute sets of their own, nesting deeply for specific configurations.

 You will see these absolutely everywhere.
 They are the bread and butter of Nix.

-### Top level fields in a flake
+### Top level attributes in a flake

-There are a few top level fields of a flake that we need to worry about.
+There are a few top level attributes of a flake that we need to worry about.
 They are specifically `description`, `inputs`, and `outputs`.

 `description` is a string that describes the flake.
 Optional.